quarkslab/irma/docs/probes/analyzers.rst

 ````````````````````````````

 The procedure to install a trial version of Symantec Endpoint Protection is
-particularly to tedious.
+particularly tedious.
 We will not document its installation.

 VirusTotal - GNU/Linux or Microsoft Windows
 ```````````````````````````````````````````